anoopsarkar/advanced-nlp-class/hw0.md

 * Python notebook write-up
 * Check if each group member has written about what they did in the Python notebook.

-Your accuracy should be equal to or greater than both the scores listed for dev and test data to obtain the corresponding marks.
+Your accuracy should be equal to or greater than the scores listed for dev and test data to obtain the corresponding marks (dev and test sets are marked separately).

 | **dev accuracy** | **test accuracy** | **Marks** | **Grade** |
 | .02 | .00 | 0   | F  |